View Space: Learning Representation across Arbitrary Graphs: Related Works

 \section{Related Works}

-\mypar{Graph Neural Networks.} \acp{GNN} have achieved notable success in graph learning by capturing structural information, but also face issues such as over-smoothing, over-squashing, and inconsistent performance across nodes, features, and graphs~\citep{alon2021on, rusch2023survey, mao2023demystifying}.
-To mitigate these, prior works explored structure editing~\citep{jin2020graph, ju2023graphpatcher}, feature editing~\citep{liu2021tail, lee2025aggregation}, and dynamic aggregation at the edge~\citep{veličković2018graph, brody2021attentive} or node level~\citep{zhang2021node, zhang2022graph}.
-Yet most approaches remain learning from the feature space, overlooking that aggregation is a view-space operation (\Cref{sec:understanding}).
+\mypar{Graph Neural Networks.} \acp{GNN} have achieved notable success in graph learning by capturing structural information, but also face limitations such as over-smoothing, over-squashing, and inconsistent performance across nodes, features, and graphs~\citep{alon2021on, rusch2023survey, mao2023demystifying}.
+To mitigate these, prior works explored structure editing~\citep{jin2020graph, ju2023graphpatcher}, feature editing~\citep{liu2021tail, lee2025aggregation}, and dynamic aggregation at the edge~\citep{velikovi2018graph, brody2021attentive} or node level~\citep{zhang2021node, zhang2022graph}.
+Yet most approaches remain learning from the feature space, despite the aggregation is a view-space operation (\Cref{sec:understanding}).
 In contrast, GVT operates directly in the view space, leveraging its underexplored representational capacity.
-Experiments further show that RGVT outperforms 12 \acp{GNN}, demonstrating that structural understanding need not be mediated by features—the view space alone provides sufficient power.

-\mypar{\revised{Graph Foundation Models.}} \revised{ Generalization across graphs with heterogeneous feature spaces has been explored in \acp{GFM}.
-One direction is text-based alignment \citep{liu2024one, chen2024llaga}, where node features are treated as raw text or converted into natural language and then embedded using language models.
-This provides a shared textual space, but many graphs lack textual attributes, and converting numerical or categorical features into text often harms performance \citep{chen2024text}.
-Another direction handles non-textual feature spaces by projecting features into a fixed-dimensional space using singular value decomposition paired with alignment modules~\citep{yu2025samgpt, zhao2024gcope} or learnable patching ~\citep{sun2025patchnet}.
-However, these methods require per-dataset fine-tuning for adaptation.
-Overall, while \acp{GFM} show promising generalization, neither directions supports fully inductive inference across arbitrary graphs. }
+\mypar{\revised{Graph Foundation Models.}} Some existing works named \acp{GFM} seek to improve generalization across different datasets.
+One line of \acp{GFM} \citep{liu2024one, chen2024llaga} focuses on text-attributed graphs, inducing a shared feature space via natural language; however, many graphs lack textual attributes, and converting numerical features into text often leads to information loss and degraded performance \citep{chen2024text}.
+Another direction unifies non-textual feature spaces using singular value decomposition with alignment~\citep{yu2025samgpt, zhao2024gcope} or learnable patching~\citep{sun2025patchnet}, but these approaches typically assume per-dataset fine-tuning to handle unseen feature spaces.
+In contrast, our work differs in two key aspects: (1) we target full \emph{feature heterogeneity} to operate on arbitrary graphs with any feature sets, texts or non-texts; and (2) we adopt a fully inductive setting that requires no per-dataset fine-tuning during adaptation.